At the Properteers Group we are currently at the forefront of a worldwide revolution seeking alternatives to bank-financed venturing methods.

 Many economists consider the global financial crisis of 2007-2008 as the worst financial crisis since the Great Depression of the 1920’s and 30’s.

 What began with irresponsible mortgage lending spiralled into a full-blown international banking crisis and resulted in the collapse of Lehman Brothers in September 2008 and other institutions followed.
 This resulted in bailouts and preventative monetary and fiscal policies introduced by financial institutions to prevent a potential collapse of the world’s financial system.
-Despite these efforts, a global economic downturn known as the ‘great recession’ ensued, leading to the European debt crisis.
-Measures have since been taken to minimize leverage and increase real liquid assets for longer-term stability.
+Despite these efforts, a global economic downturn known as the ‘Great Recession’ ensued, leading to the European debt crisis.
+Measures have since been taken to minimise leverage and increase real liquid assets for longer-term stability.

 However, there is an alternative way.

 Whilst the Great Recession affected most of us, there was one key benefit: businesses and individuals began seeking alternative forms of finance and people stopped accepting that interest was a fundamental part of our economic system.

 As banks tighten up on lending, entrepreneurs have begun to seek High Net Worth and sophisticated investors as an alternative to bank finance.
 In turn, investors have also begun seeking alternatives to bank options when investing in the form of joint venture relationships.
 The wider public, otherwise known as retail investors, have also begun investing small amounts of savings on crowd-funding platforms.
 Through this process they are acquiring experience in the investment sector and gaining a better return on their money than earning interest from a savings account or ISA.